bloxbean/cardano-client-lib/README.md

 # cardano-client-lib

 A client library for Cardano in Java.
-For some features like transaction signing and address generation, it currently uses [cardano-serialization-lib](https://github.com/Emurgo/cardano-serialization-lib) rust library though JNI.
-The library bundles the platform specific binaries of cardano-serialization-lib.
+For transaction signing, it currently uses a small rust module though JNI.
+The library bundles the platform specific binaries of this rust module.
 You can check the currently supported operating systems below.

 **Latest Stable Version** : [0.1.5](https://github.com/bloxbean/cardano-client-lib/releases/tag/v0.1.5)